gabrielmoris/docker/deployment-examples/README.md

 - Click in goals-service.
 Click "Update" in top right
 - check force Deployment.
 Click "Skip to review"

-6. Add Volume for persistent Data
+6a.
+Add Volume for persistent Data (If I use Mongo Atlas I dont need it)

 - Go to amazon ECS > task definitions > click on goals and pick the latest
 - Click on create new revision.
 Scroll wown and click on add volume.
 Add Name, type EFS, click on Amazon EFS console to create a file system